Alphabetical List of Student Organizations

 LATINO/A LAW STUDENTS ASSOCIATION

 The Latino/a Law Students Association (LaLSA) sponsors academic, social, and community service activities to promote understanding of the Latino community.
-LaLSA serves as a liaison between its members and the administration, alumni and other professionals in the legal field.
+LaLSA serves as a liaison between its members and the administration, alumni, and other professionals in the legal field.
 LaLSA also works to increase the number of Latino/a students and faculty at Columbia Law School, to create awareness of issues affecting the Latino community, and to ensure that students receive the necessary support to achieve academic and professional success.
 LaLSA offers various programs to ease the transition to law school and the legal profession, including a mentorship program in which upperclass students are paired with first-year students to provide advice and support.
-Several tutorials and review sessions take place throughout the year about topics ranging from exam preperation to finding summer employment.
+Several tutorials and review sessions take place throughout the year about topics ranging from exam preparation to finding summer employment.
 LaLSA welcomes everyone to join and participate.
+For more information, visit our website at blogs.law.columbia.edu/lalsa.

 LAW IN AFRICA SOCIETY